ricardobaeta/dali/README.md

 $ python3 get-pip.py --user
 ```

 The next step is to install Pipenv, so you can install dependencies and manage virtual environments.
-Read the [Pipenv & Virtual Environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref)docs.
+Read the [Pipenv & Virtual Environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref) docs.

 ```
 $ python3 -m pipenv